isaacward1/autoOSINT/README.md

 <br>

 ## Note
+- Some sources require an account to query.
+These are marked with comments.
 - Default sources can be added/removed by editing 'default' arrays.
 - `webbrowser` will attempt to open a fresh browser window first and then new tabs for subsequent links.
 However, depending on browser settings, a new window may need to be manually opened and focused before running the tool, to prevent cluttering of an already active window.